Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Your healthcare provider will ask about your signs and symptoms and any health problems you have.
-Tell him if you have hepatitis B, hepatitis C, or another liver disease.
-Tell him if you drink alcohol or use any illegal drugs.
+Tell him or her if you have hepatitis B, hepatitis C, or another liver disease.
+Tell your provider if you drink alcohol or use any illegal drugs.
 Blood tests are used to show if you are infected with HAV and to check your liver function.

 How is hepatitis A treated?

 Usually you will be treated at home.
 Medicine may not be needed.
 If you vomit a lot, you may need to go to the hospital to get fluids through an IV.
 Rest and healthy food will help you get better.

 The following list of medications are in some way related to or used in the treatment of this condition.

 What can I do to manage hepatitis A?

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, and lean meats and fish.
 Your healthcare provider or dietitian may recommend that you limit protein foods such as milk, fish, meat, and fatty foods.
 Protein and fat make your liver work harder.
 As you feel better, you can add other kinds of foods.

 - Do not drink alcohol.
 Alcohol can increase liver damage.
 Talk to your healthcare provider if you drink alcohol and need help to stop.